ChrisChinchilla/chrischinchilla.com/src/pages/cv.md

 ### Podcasts and Video

 - My 8+ year-old podcast, "Chinchilla Squeaks", recently renamed to "Tech Lounge".
-- My YouTube channel is also now monetised with regular sponsorships.
+- My YouTube channel is monetised with regular technical and creative content.

 Find links to all these at [chrischinchilla.com][2].